woheller69/ttsEngine/README.md

 - This app is based on the [Sherpa ONNX Project](https://github.com/k2-fsa/sherpa-onnx), published under Apache-2.0 license
 - It uses data from [eSpeak NG](https://github.com/espeak-ng/espeak-ng), published under GPLv3 license
 - At first start it downloads and installs a Piper or Coqui voice model from Hugging Face.
-Voices can be tested [here](https://huggingface.co/spaces/k2-fsa/text-to-speech/).

 # OTHER APPS